 In this tutorial, we will discuss Python Number Type Conversion and Mathematics.
 We will also see how can we convert other data types to Numbers and also perform some operators on Numbers.

 Every digit (0-9) in python with or without decimal falls under the Number data type.
 Python has different types of numbers such as integers (int), float (float), and complex.

 Integers and floats in python mainly serve the same purpose the only difference is integers are those which do not have decimals while floats are decimal numbers.

-On the other hand, the complex is a special kind of numbers though we do not use complex often like float and integer, they come very handily when we discuss the real and imaginary concept of mathematics.
+On the other hand, the complex is a special kind of number though we do not use complex often like float and integer, they come very handily when we discuss the real and imaginary concept of mathematics.

 Let’s understand it with an example.

 i = 55 f = 55.0 c = 55 + 5j print(type(i)) print(type(f)) print(type(c))

 Binary, Octal, and Hexadecimal: